-Impacts of the proposed seismic survey in the central GOA are expected to be no more than a very minor (and short-term) increment when viewed in light of other human activities in the study area.
-Unlike some other ongoing and routine activities in the GOA (e.g., commercial fishing), the proposed activities are not expected to result in injuries or deaths of marine mammals or sea turtles.
-Although the airgun sounds from the seismic survey will have higher source levels than do the sounds from most other human activities in the area, airgun operation will be intermittent during the 14-d seismic program, in contrast to those from many other sources that have lower peak pressures but occur continuously over extended periods.
-Thus, the combination of the proposed survey with the existing shipping, fishing, and harvesting activities is expected to produce only a negligible increase in overall disturbance effects on marine mammals and turtles.
+Impacts of L-DEO's proposed seismic survey in the western GOA are expected to be no more than a very minor (and short-term) increment when viewed in light of other human activities within the study area.
+Unlike some other ongoing and routine activities in the GOA (e.g., commercial fishing), L-DEO's activities are not expected to result in injuries or deaths of marine mammals and sea turtles.
+Although the airgun sounds from the seismic survey will have higher source levels than do the sounds from most other human activities in the area, airgun operation will be intermittent during the 16-d seismic program, in contrast to those from many other sources that have lower peak pressures but occur continuously over extended periods.
+Thus, the combination of L-DEO's operations with the existing shipping, fishing, and harvesting activities is expected to produce only a negligible increase in overall disturbance effects on marine mammals and turtles.